 The price of insuring your campervan is determined by a number of factors such as the vehicle’s size, age, make and value, as well as its internal features.
 Insurance premiums will be higher if more than one person is named as a designated driver.

-Driving history is another consideration as premiums are likely to be more expensive if you have recently caused an accident.
+Driving history is another consideration, as premiums are likely to be more expensive if you have recently caused an accident.

 Hire Out Your Converted Campervan